ryan-keenan/beta-Exercise-3/README.md

 # Object Recognition with ROS and PCL

-In this exercise you will continue building up your perception pipeline in ROS.
-Here, you are provided a gazebo world, where you can extract color and shape features from the objects that were sitting on the table from Exercise-1 and Exercise-2.
+This exercise builds on what you've done in Exercises 1 and 2.
+Here you will continue building up your perception pipeline in ROS.
+In this exercise, you are provided a very simple gazebo world, where you can extract color and shape features from the objects that were sitting on the table from Exercise-1 and Exercise-2, in order to train a classifier to detect them.

-For the detailed steps of how to carry out this exercise, please see the [Object Recognition]() lesson in the RoboND classroom.

 ## Setup
-*  This exercise builds on what you've done in Exercises 1 and 2.
-If you're starting from scratch and you don't already have a `sensor_stick` folder in your `/src` directory, first copy/move the `sensor_stick` package to `/src` directory of your active ros workspace.
-If you have completed Exercises 1 and 2 and you already have a `sensor_stick` folder in the `/src` directory of your active ROS workspace, you can simply modify that folder by adding the following items from the `Exercise-3/sensor_stick` folder:
+* If you completed Exercises 1 and 2 you will already have a `sensor_stick` folder in your `~/catkin_ws/src` directory.
+You should replace that folder with the `sensor_stick` folder contained in this repository and add the Python script you wrote for Exercise-2 to the `scripts` directory.

- * All additional scripts from the `scripts` folder
- * All additional launch files from the `launch` folder
+* If you do not already have a `sensor_stick` directory, first copy/move the `sensor_stick` folder to the `~/catkin_ws/src` directory of your active ros workspace.

 * Make sure you have all the dependencies resolved by using the `rosdep install` tool and running `catkin_make`: